danielharrell/LectFall2015/Question.md

 The epitome of such a question, perhaps, is my example of a seemingly profound question: Why is there something rather than nothing?
-For any answer to this question would seem to involve something rather than nothing, which the question then obliges us to explain in yet another answer, leading to an infinite regress of answers, as if the question were asking for an answer only to swallow it, so that no one could ever possess it.
+For any answer to this question---be it a cause, or at least a reason---would seem to involve something rather than nothing, which the question then obliges us to explain in yet another answer, leading to an infinite regress of answers, as if the question were asking for an answer only to swallow it, so that no one could ever possess it.
 But does this mean that the question is truly profound?
 Even the deepest question there is?
-The question of questions?
 Or does it mean that the question is not really a question at all?

+[Back to top] [top]

-## Part Two
+## Part Two [two]

 So, why *is* there something rather than nothing?
 Or suppose I ask myself this question, and then start to wonder why